 Click on the buttons below to see more information about the three different categories (policy, incentives, and outcomes), or the the twelve different factors.
 Each factor has its own ranking so you can see, for example, which state has the best solar carve-out, or which has the highest energy prices.

-All told, the 5 policy factors make up 50% of our weighting system.
+All told, the 5 policy factors make up 65% of our weighting system.
 Good solar policy is like the bedrock of the future energy landscape—with a strong bunch of laws and regulations in place, you can be sure a state will be favorable for solar long into the future.
 Without good policy, a state can still have a favorable climate (no pun intended) for owners of solar systems to make money, but without laws protecting that climate, there is sometimes no way to tell how long the good times will last, and it’s easy for nefarious actors to make changes.

-The danger here is that state laws can be repealed as control of the legislature changes from one party to another, but changing a law is much more difficult than ending a program that’s not mandated by the government to continue.
+Of course, there’s also a danger that state laws can be repealed as control of the legislature changes from one party to another, but changing a law is much more difficult than ending a program that’s not mandated by the government to continue.
 To be fair to all states, we judge solar policy by what the leaders of the past and present have done to encourage renewable development, and leave it at that.

 How can we guarantee that solar will be a success in a state?
 Electricity prices are the number 1 factor.
 In states like New York and Massachusetts, electricity prices are so high that solar is a no-brainer, just because it starts saving you money on day 1.